Logistics and distribution managers are responsible for getting goods to the right place at the right time

-Professional qualifications are also available in logistics and distribution such as the UK Level 2 Certificate in Logistics and Transport which is aimed at new entrants to the profession and provided by The Chartered Institute of Logistics and Transport (CILT) UK.
+Professional qualifications are also available in logistics and distribution such as the UK Level 2 Certificate in Logistics and Transport, which is aimed at new entrants to the profession and is provided by The Chartered Institute of Logistics and Transport (CILT) UK.

-You will need to:
+You will need to have:

 Related work experience, such as warehousing, storage, retail or administration, could be an advantage and is relatively easy to obtain.
-Many large logistics companies run graduate recruitment schemes and competition for entry onto these schemes can be high.
+Many large logistics companies run graduate recruitment schemes, though competition for entry onto these schemes can be high.

 An alternative route is to move into logistics after beginning in another area of the supply chain, such as retail management or purchasing.
 Logistics consultancies are unlikely to take on new graduates and normally require several years' experience within the industry or in strategic business planning.